meganz/MEGAchat/Readme.md

 *NOTE: `[withExamples]` option will build the example QTapp to test MEGAchat

+Now you're ready.
+Open `<MEGAchat>/contrib/qt/MEGAchat.pro` in QtCreator and hit `Build` button.

+You may need to change the "Build directory" in the project setting to `<MEGAchat>/build` if building complains about files not found.

 ### List of dependencies
  - `cmake` and `ccmake`
  * Windows